hamie-kalhoro/spring-journalApp-jwtAuth/README.md

 **🗂️ Spring Journal App + JWT Auth**<br>
-Spring Journal App is a minimalistic and secure journal management backend built using Spring Boot.
+'''Spring Journal App is a minimalistic and secure journal management backend built using Spring Boot.
 It features JWT-based stateless authentication and Spring Security for role-based authorization.
 Ideal for building secure RESTful services and learning clean architecture with Spring.